amoskim71/AmazoniaCLI/README.md

 # Practice 1: Advanced Programming Techniques

-eCommerce is a software that manages products and categories of a store.
+Amazonia is a software that manages products and categories of a store.

 This software was created as a university practice.
 When the semester is over this repository will be archived and also will become private.